hfabre/zigretro-core/readme.md

 This is a [libretro](https://www.libretro.com/index.php/api/) [core](https://docs.libretro.com/development/cores/developing-cores/) implementation.
 Keep in mind thats my first take on writing a libretro core and my first time using [Zig](https://ziglang.org/).

-At the moment this is a very simple implementation but it includes [mruby](https://github.com/dantecatalfamo/mruby-zig) so the core can be scripted using it.
+At the moment this is a very simple game scene with a moving square which you can script using [mruby](https://github.com/dantecatalfamo/mruby-zig).
+To do so, simply edit the `game.rb` file as you want.

 ## Usage